Health psychology: Critical health psychology (CrHP)

 CrHP is concerned with the distribution of power and the impact of power differentials on health experience and behavior, health care systems, and health policy.
 CrHP prioritizes social justice and the universal right to health for people of all races, genders, ages, and socioeconomic positions.
 A major concern is health inequalities.
 The critical health psychologist is an agent of change, not simply an analyst or cataloger.
 A leading organization in this area is the International Society of Critical Health Psychology.

 Occupational health psychology

+Occupational health psychology brings together aspects of health psychology and industrial/organizational psychology to protect and improve health and workalike balance.
+Two of the main focuses are on occupational stress and workplace interventions.
 Pickren and Degni and Sanderson observed that in Europe and North America, occupational health psychology (OHP) emerged as a specialty with its own organizations.
 The authors noted that OHP owes some of that emergence to health psychology as well as other disciplines (e.g., i/o psychology, occupational medicine).
 Sanderson underlined examples in which OHP aligns with health psychology, including Adkins's research.
 Adkins documented the application of behavioral principles to improve working conditions, mitigate job stress, and improve worker health in a complex organization.

+Current occupational health psychology research focuses on different job fields to more effectively determine how to improve organizational health.
+A job field that has received a lot of focus are nurses.
+Among nurses, there were two methods to reduce occupational stress.
+One method was implementing cognitive-behavioral skills training.
+This type of training focuses on emotional regulation, emotional intelligence, assertiveness, and time management.
+Another method to reduce occupational stress among nurses was mindfulness based intervention.
+Mindfulness-based intervention were taught to nurses as a way to stay present and was encourage to use before shifts or during busy shifts when it was chaotic.